-Cucumber plants is are prone to the beetle, leaf folder, aphids, and powdery mildew that was attacked anytime the vegetable and reproductive stages of plants.
-To prevent from the occurrence of these pests and diseases, insecticides and fungicides was were sprayed regularly following the recommended dosage stipulated by the manufacturers.
+Cucumber plants is prone to beetle, leaf folder, aphids and powdery mildew that was attack anytime the vegetable and reproductive stages of plants.
+To prevent from the occurrence of these pests and diseases, insecticides and fungicides was sprayed regularly following the recommended dosage stipulated by the manufacturers.
 This was done using hand spray.